Online information sessions

 Managing Pain

-Pain is one of the most common symptoms of arthritis, and this Information & Support Talk will help you understand the difference between acute and chronic pain.
+Pain is one of the most common symptoms of arthritis, and this Health Information Talk will help you understand the difference between acute and chronic pain.
+Being able to understand your pain and communicate this to family, friends, health care professionals and employers can make a big difference to your condition.

 By the end of the talk, you'll have the opportunity to share your own goals for managing pain more effectively and create an action plan to put these strategies into practice.